palantirnet/federated-search-demo/README.md

 ## Working with styles

 The default CSS for the search application page can be overwritten by a local file.
-See the Federated Styles module included in the Drupal 8 project for an example.
+See the Federated Styles module included in the Drupal 8 and 9 projects for an example.

 `/web/d8/docroot/modules/custom/federated_styles`
+`/web/d9/docroot/modules/custom/federated_styles`

 ## Testing without using Drupal